rcgsheffield/Sheffield_RCC_Docs/pilot/index.rst

 Pilot Documentation
 =======================================

-This section of the documentation details the known isues, limitations and considerations around the RCC platform while in the pilot phase.
+This section of the documentation details the known isues, limitations and considerations around the :term:`RCC` platform while in the pilot phase.

 .. toctree::